lucasastorian/MTA-Turnstile-Analysis/README.md

 * Exits tend to peak in the morning, while entries peak in the afternoon and evenings
 * There is significantly less traffic on the weekend than during the week
 * The number of entries late on Friday is significantly less than during other week days, implying that commuters may go home relatively early
+* There is a also a huge peak in exits around 9am on Monday

 ```python